kora-projects/kora-docs/mkdocs/blog/en/you-dont-need-kora-developers.md

 ---
 title: You Don't Need Kora Developers — Framework Skills vs Vendor Lock-In
+date: 2026-09-17
 description: Why the "no Kora developers on the market" objection misunderstands hiring — strong JVM engineers become productive in the Kora Framework quickly without framework lock-in.
 search:
   exclude: true
 ---

-# You Don't Need Kora Developers: Framework Skills vs Vendor Lock-In
+# You Don't Need Kora Developers: Framework Skills vs Vendor Lock-In { #you-dont-need-kora-developers }

+**September 17, 2026**

 When companies evaluate a framework that is smaller than Spring, one objection appears almost immediately: “There are no Kora developers on the market.”
 Taken literally, the statement is true.
 There are far fewer engineers whose CV explicitly says *Kora* than engineers whose CV says *Spring Boot*.
 The Kora Framework is a much younger and smaller ecosystem, so it would be strange if the labor market looked